RakhithJK/wazuh-wazuh-qa-wiki/QACTL-tool-use-guide.md

 **Host info section**

-- `connection_method`: This field defines the connection method selected.
+- `ansible_connection`: This field defines the connection method selected.
+- `ansible_user`: String with the existing username in the host.
+- `ansible_password`: String with the password of the user.
+- `ansible_port`: The port number that will be used to establish the connection.
+- `ansible_python_interpreter`: String with the Python path.
+- `system`:  System type of the machine where qa-ctl is going to be launched.
+- `installation_files_path`: Path where qa-ctl is going to be installed
 - `host`: String with the IP or DNS of the host.
-- `user`: String with the existing username in the host.
-- `password`: String with the password of the user.
-- `connection_port`: The port number that will be used to establish the connection.
-- `ansible_python_interpreter`: String with the Python path.

 **Wazuh deployment section**